 Will I Lose My Social Security If I Get An Accident Settlement In Florida?

 Receiving a personal injury settlement could potentially lead to losing or having your SSI benefits reduced.
-That’s because SSI (Supplemental Security Income) is a needs-based program for low-income individuals with disabilities or those over 65.
-The Social Security Administration (SSA) considers both your income and resources when determining your eligibility and benefit amount.
+Many wonder, can SSI find out about a settlement?
+You’re required to report any changes in income or assets, including settlements, to the SSA.
+Since SSI (Supplemental Security Income) is a needs-based program for low-income individuals with disabilities or those over 65, the Social Security Administration (SSA) considers both your income and resources when determining your eligibility and benefit amount.

 Here’s how a settlement might impact your SSI: